The Power Umbrella

 1. Closing: Other summer activities I like, but these three are my favorites

-A five paragraph essay on "My Favorite Summer Activities" will be easy to write once you have a power writing outline.
+A five-paragraph essay on "My Favorite Summer Activities" will be easy to write once you have a power-writing outline.

-Some critics of power writing complain that you have no voice when you are writing five paragraph essays.
+Some critics of power writing complain that you have no voice when you are writing five-paragraph essays.
 Power zeros put the voice into the paper.
-For example, if you are writing about your favorite summer activities; and one thing you like to do is eat ice cream, you might put a power zero sentence such as: "I really can't pick which of the thirty-one flavors is the best because they all make my stomach so happy."
+For example, if you are writing about your favorite summer activities, and one thing you like to do is eat ice cream, you might put a power zero sentence such as: "I really can't pick which of the thirty-one flavors is best because they all make my stomach so happy."
 Power zero sentences are often used at the beginning of the introductory paragraph.
 In this case, it may be a fun fact or a question such as: "There are only 84 days of summer before I start fourth grade.
 I need to start having fun now!"

 From Outline to Essay

-Once you have your power writing umbrella outline and you are ready to begin writing your five paragraph essay, start with the introductory paragraph.
+Once you have your power-writing umbrella outline and you are ready to begin writing your five-paragraph essay, start with the introductory paragraph.
 You will use the power one sentence that you wrote on your writing graphic organzer (the umbrella) and include other information to introduce the topic and let the reader know what to expect from your essay.

 - Playing baseball is one of the best ways to spend a summer night.
-My team, the Enforcers, play every Tuesday night, and we usually win.
+My team, the Enforcers, plays every Tuesday night, and we usually win.
 My position is first base, and I am very busy since we are always trying to get the batter out when he hits a ground ball.
 My best friend, Sam, is also on my team, and he plays third base.
 He is really good at throwing me the ball when we are trying to get someone out.
 We make a great team!
 Even though playing first base is fun, my favorite part of a baseball game is when I get to bat.
 I love to hit the ball and run around the bases!

-Finally, you use your power writing graphic organizer for writing the conclusion paragraph of your five paragraph essay.
+Finally, you use your power-writing graphic organizer for writing the conclusion paragraph of your five paragraph essay.
 The conclusion paragraph's main job is to wrap up the paper and maybe give an opinion based on the information in the essay.
 For example, with the summer activity topic, a concluding paragraph might recap the three favorite activities and then also discuss something else the writer might like to try this summer or something he is looking forward to, like a vacation.